-The notion of “open education”, whether it be in the context of large initiatives such as the OpenCourseWare Consortium, the British Columbia open textbook initiative, institutional Massive Open Online Courses (MOOCs) or countless grassroots efforts, has been growing in prominence in higher education in British Columbia.
+The notion of open education, whether it be in the context of large initiatives such as the British Columbia open textbook initiative, institutional Massive Open Online Courses (MOOCs) or countless grassroots efforts, has been growing in prominence in higher education in British Columbia.
 Increasingly, instructors and students are asking how they can get involved with this movement, and what their institutions are doing to support this work.
-However, as anyone who has attempted to promote the development and reuse of open educational resources (OERs) or open courses has learned, there are many challenges to doing so, especially within institutional settings: intellectual property rights, community outreach and technical support and interoperability being just a few of them.
-Compounding these problems is the absence of resources that explain the issues to the wider community, concrete examples of practice from peers, or that provide a set of potential guidelines for those charged with establishing policy.
+This website strives to develop a set of resources and conversations addressing these questions, in a format that encourages an open approach and collaboration.

 Yesterday BCcampus published a research report on how faculty at BC post-secondary institutions use open educational resources.
 I’m not going to do any analysis or synthesis of the report here.
 You can read the report.
 Really, this is more a public thank you to the OER Research Hub (and in particular Martin Weller and Beck … Continue reading On weak ties and faculty OER research